 Policyholders would be eligible to receive only one \$100 premium credit per Medicare Part A benefit period.
-A benefit period under Medicare Part A starts with the first day on which a Medicare beneficiary is furnished inpatient hospital or extended care services by a hospital or a skilled nursing facility ("SNF"), respectively, and ends after 60 consecutive days during which the beneficiary was not an inpatient of either a hospital or a SNF.
-The Medigap Plan acknowledged that, in very rare circumstances, Policyholders could receive up to five \$100 remuneration to the PHO, directly or indirectly, to be included in the PHO's network of hospitals.
+A benefit period under Medicare Part A starts with the first day on which a Medicare beneficiary is furnished inpatient hospital or extended care services by a hospital or a skilled nursing facility ("SNF"), respectively, and ends after 60 consecutive days during which the

+&lt;sup>4 The PHO certified that there would be no financial arrangement between it and any Network Hospital.
+In particular, the PHO certified that the Network Hospitals would not furnish remuneration to the PHO, directly or indirectly, to be included in the PHO's network of hospitals.